A Modern Huacon dances the Huaconada de Mito in Mito, Peru on January 1, 2019. © J. Ashley Nixon

 The Mask and More is a short documentary film about the Huaconada de Mito, a Peruvian dance globally recognized by UNESCO in 2010 for its Intangible Cultural Heritage (ICH).
 The film was produced as an entry to the 2019 My RØDE Reel Competition under the Documentary and Foreign Film categories (the film is in Spanish with English subtitles).

-You can see and vote for the film here!
+You can see the film here!

 My RØDE Reel